It is with great joy and excitement that we invite you to join us

 While attending the University, she was selected for Towson University's

-she performed the leading role of Cinderella with Nikita Dolgushin,
+program, she was able to train in Leningrad.
+She also performed the leading role of Cinderella with Nikita Dolgushin,

 Ms. Harris danced